The key stages in buying a property are:

 For the escape clause to apply and your deposit to be returned, you must have genuine application refusals from the bank.
 It cannot be a letter from your friendly bank manager saying he does not think you are suitable for a mortgage.

-Unlike the seven day cooling off period, which is a right you cannot waive, you can put in the Compromis de Vente that you do not require a mortgage.
-This involves hand-copying a rather long tedious paragraph assenting to waive this right.
+Unlike the ten day cooling off period, which is a right you cannot waive, you can put in the Compromis de Vente that you do not require a mortgage.
+This involves hand-copying a rather long paragraph assenting to waive this right.
 Why would you want to do this?
-Because given a choice of two similar offers, the seller will always accept the one without the dependency on a mortgage.
+Because given a choice of two similar offers, the seller will prefer to accept the one without the dependency on a mortgage.
 The reason for this is that after ten days he knows the sale has gone through and can safely purchase a new place to live.
 Otherwise a buyer and/or bank could mess the seller around for one or two months before the whole thing falls through with the seller back to square one and a lot of wasted time.
 If the seller is desperate to sell then not requiring a mortgage can in fact be a powerful negotiating tool and get you a hefty discount on the price.

 Signing the final deeds